Search terms report hit count

 2. Create two STR-specific fields.

-Delimiter Count by Saved Search script
+Downloading the Delimiter Count by Saved Search script

-Note: If not, download and install the Delimiter Count by Saved Search script.
-See NSerio / delimiter-count-by-saved-search on GitHub for a link to the script.
-For more information on adding a script to the library, see Scripts.
+Your workspace should have this script in the script library.
+If not, download and install the Delimiter Count by Saved Search script.
+To obtain a link for the script, see NSerio / delimiter-count-by-saved-search on GitHub.
+For more information on adding a script from the library, see Scripts.

 Add the script to your workspace: